 Visits to local producers,

-Transportation by minibus (Laval train station transfers and excursions).
+Transportation by van (Laval train station round-trip transfer + visits).

 Not included : airfare to/from your country, TGV train tickets in France, wine, personal insurance, and personal expenses.